bashalex/lamport_mutex/README.md

 **Default:** ```./pids``` for daemons pids and ```./logs``` for logs
 ## Scripts: ##
 ### main.py: ###
-_Spawn new process in one of two modes: interactive or daemon_
+_Spawns new process in one of two modes: interactive or daemon_

 **Arguments:**
   * id (int) - id of new process